Docs

 }

-2. Modify our awesome-content.tsx component to render our beautiful image.
+2. Modify the app/awesome-content.tsx component to render our beautiful image.

 const beautifulImage = pageData.data.my_first_collection.beautifulImage;